rayleizhu/GLMix/README.md

 ## Detailed Guide

-* You don't need to download checkpoints mannually, the script will download them automatically to `~/.cache/torch/hub/checkpoints/[MODEL_NAME].pth`.
+* You don't need to download checkpoints manually; the script will download them automatically to `~/.cache/torch/hub/checkpoints/[MODEL_NAME].pth`.
 * With regular training recipe [main_cx2.py](main_cx2.py), availble models are  `glnet_4g`, `glnet_9g`, `glnet_16g`, `glnet_stl`, `glnet_stl_paramslot`.
 * For token labeling models, use [main_tklb.py](main_tklb.py), available models are `glnet_4g_tklb`, `glnet_9g_tklb`.
 These models have better performances for IN1k classification (see Tab.
 3 in our paper).
 * For training, please remove the `eval=True` flag.
-If you want to reproduce the reported results, make sure hyperparameters are correctly set (Tab.
+To reproduce the reported results, ensure hyperparameters are correctly set (Tab.
 8 & Tab.
-9) in the paper (Appendix).
+9) as those in the paper (Appendix).
-  * Generally, you can leave most hyperparameters default, with only `drop_path=xx lr=2e-3 clip_grad=5.0` being set mannually.
+  * Generally, you can leave most hyperparameters default, with only `drop_path=xx lr=2e-3 clip_grad=5.0` being set manually.
   * The `drop_path` for `glnet_4g`/`glnet_9g`/`glnet_16g` is 0.15/0.3/0.4.
 For stl (Swin-Tiny-Layout) models (`glnet_stl`/`glnet_stl_paramslot`) and token labeling models (`glnet_4g_tklb`/`glnet_9g_tklb`)  we use 0.1.
   * We use a global batch size of 2048.
 The global batch size is `batch_size * gpus_per_node * num_nodes * update_freq`.
-If you do have no enough memory, try to set `update_freq` larger than 1 for gradient accumulation (we did not try it though).
+If you do not have enough memory, try to set `update_freq` larger than 1 for gradient accumulation (we did not try it, though).

 ## Model Card